 And whilst this may seem random, there is a rationale for its inclusion.
 In 2003, the BBC produced this special edition for broadcast on its BBCi service.
 But instead of adhering to the original scripts (and original cast) ‘Shada’ was repurposed as an adventure for the Eighth Doctor.
 So the story actually begins with Paul McGann’s Doctor arriving on Gallifrey to collect his old friend Romana (now President) and the ever-faithful K9, returning them to Earth to complete a strange, unfinished adventure…

 It’s an interesting idea, and one that’s a real treat for fans of the Eighth Doctor.
-But it’s fair to say that, in animation terms, this rendition of Shada won’t knock you off your bike.
-It’s the very basic of basics; as the characters’ lips don’t move, this edition is more of a glorified slideshow than a true cartoon, although the audio presentation is of an excellent standard as it’s produced by Big Finish.
+But it’s the very basic of basics; as the characters’ lips don’t move, this edition is more of a snazzy slideshow than a true cartoon, although the audio presentation is of an excellent standard as it’s produced by Big Finish.

 So you could always close your eyes as you listen to the Eighth Doctor and Romana confront the wicked Skagra and pretend that it’s a radio drama instead, (or pick up the Shada Big Finish CD!)

-However, in 2017 the BBC saw sense and finally animated ‘Shada’s’ missing scenes together with newly-recorded dialogue from Tom Baker, Lalla Ward, and other members of the original cast.
+In 2017 the BBC finally animated ‘Shada’s’ missing scenes together with newly-recorded dialogue from Tom Baker, Lalla Ward, and other members of the original cast.
 The complete ‘Shada’ animation is now available on DVD and Blu-ray, and also includes a specially-written soundtrack composed by Doctor Who veteran Mark Ayres.